Rights After A Motorcycle Accident

 Most Common Causes of Motorcycle Accidents

 Many drivers seem to have it in for motorcyclists, blaming them instantly for accidents by accusing them of weaving in and out of traffic at high rates of speed.
 However, the statistics actually show that car drivers are to blame in about 75% of all motorcycle vs. car accidents.
-Usually this is because a car or truck driver will change lanes without seeing the motorcycle and sideswipe them or because the driver fails to yield the right of way to a biker.
+Usually, this is because a car or truck driver will change lanes without seeing the motorcycle and sideswipe them or because the driver fails to yield the right of way to a biker.
 Bikers also have to worry about using “suicide lanes” for much the same reason.
-If a car is making a left turn across traffic, they may also pull out in front of bikes because they either don’t see the smaller vehicle or cannot accurately visually gauge how fast the bike is travelling.
+If a car is making a left turn across traffic, they may also pull out in front of bikes because they either don’t see the smaller vehicle or cannot accurately visually gauge how fast the bike is traveling.
 One way to avoid this is to always be diligent and aware of your surroundings.
 If you know that you are in a vehicle’s blind spot, it may be a good idea to speed up or slow down slightly just to put some distance between yourself and that vehicle.
+For more help in your case contact an experienced lawyer for your motorcycle accident liability.

 Motorcycle Accidents and the Law